sqonk/phext-datakit/docs/api/Vector.md

 ```php
 public function shift(int $amount = 1, bool $returnRemoved = false) : sqonk\phext\datakit\Vector
 ```
 Modify the vector by removing elements off the beginning of the array to the number specified in $amount and return a vector containing the items removed.

+- **int** $amount The amount of elements to shift off of the start of the vector.
+- **bool** $returnRemoved If `TRUE` the return a copy of all removed items as result of the call.

-If $returnRemoved is `TRUE` then the items removed will be returned, otherwise it returns a reference to itself for chaining purposes
+**Returns:**  Vector If $returnRemoved is `TRUE` then the items removed will be returned, otherwise the receiver is returned.

 ------